ThisIsFroggie/website/content/post/a-practical-guide-to-de-googling.en.md

 _If you like my article, comment on it on [Mastodon](https://hachyderm.io/@ThisIsFroggie/114110098575558753)!_

+_Changelog:_

+* 2025-03-19: Added a source on Qwant's independent indexing, fixed a factual error in Joplin's section.
+Added CryptPad to the Docs alternatives.

 [^spying]: Jon Brodkin, "Google loses in court, faces trial for collecting data on users who opted
     out," Ars Technica, January 9, 2025,
     https://arstechnica.com/tech-policy/2025/01/google-loses-in-court-faces-trial-for-collecting-data-on-users-who-opted-out/